jhipster/jhipster-sample-app-dotnetcore/README.md

 ## Building for production

-To build the arifacts and optimize the Jhipster application for production, run:
+To build the artifacts and optimize the Jhipster application for production, run:

     cd ./src/Jhipster
     rm -rf ./src/Jhipster/wwwroot